OSSPhilippines/exma/README.md

 ### 1.1.
 Prop

-A prop is a variable that can be defined and referenced within props and attributes.
+A prop is a variable that can be defined and referenced in other props and attributes.
 The following are valid prop definitions.

 ```js